longld/peda/python23-compatibility.md

 ## Strings

 In Python 2, `bytes` is an alias for `str`.
-In Python 3, `str` is a unicode type and `bytes` is used for a sequece of arbitrary bytes.
+In Python 3, `str` is a unicode type and `bytes` is used for a sequence of arbitrary bytes.
 Use a leading 'b' to signify that a string is a `bytes` object.

 ```python